datacarpentry/shell-genomics/episodes/01-introduction.md

 which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
-To start exploring them,
-let's open a shell window:

 > ## Preparation Magic
 >